 What are Brussels Sprouts?

 They can be cooked in the pressure cooker, microwave, slow cooker, air fryer, roasted, steamed, sauteed, braised, and grilled.
-They have a sweet, nutty, smoky flavor when cooked.
+Brussels has a sweet, nutty, smoky flavor when cooked.

 Brussels Sprouts Health Benefits